Application Flow Control and Control Structures in C#

 Console.WriteLine("Today is Monday");

-This will write out "Today is Monday" only if dayOfWeek is Monday, otherwise, the code is skipped over.
+This will write out "Today is Monday" only if the dayOfWeek is Monday; otherwise, the code will be skipped over.

 Nested If Statements and Flow Control